Born in New Zealand.

 She has participated in solo and group exhibitions both nationally and internationally and has been the recipient of numerous art prizes including: the Scenic World Staff Choice Award for Sculpture at Scenic World (2015), the Rookwood Necropolis Sculpture Award (2013) and Sculpture in the Vineyards (2012).
 Fieldsend has also been a finalist of numerous prestigious prizes including: the NSW Visual Arts Fellowship (Emerging), presented by Artspace and Arts NSW (2015), the Redlands Konika Minolta Art Prize (2015), the Fisher’s Ghost Art Award (2014), the Blake Prize (2013), and the Willoughby Sculpture Prize(2013).

-Fieldsend’s work has been presented at Sydney Contemporary and Melbourne Art Fair and included in curated group exhibitions at Moreton Bay Regional Gallery, Caboolture Regional Art Gallery, Cessnock Regional Art Gallery, Campbelltown Regional Art Gallery and Blacktown Arts Centre.
+Fieldsend’s work has been presented at Hong Kong Art Central, Sydney Contemporary, Melbourne Art Fair and included in curated group exhibitions at Moreton Bay Regional Gallery, Caboolture Regional Art Gallery, Cessnock Regional Art Gallery, Campbelltown Regional Art Gallery and Blacktown Arts Centre.

 In 2016 Stevie Fieldsend was a finalist in the Lorne Sculpture Biennale and presented her third solo presentation of works at Artereal Gallery in Sydney.
 Her work can be found in numerous public and private collections, including the Artbank collection.